acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | num_pizzas |
 | ---------- |
 | 1          |

+Steps:
+- I used the same CTE as the problem above, except I changed the CASE statement to say AND instead of OR so that both the extras and the exclusions columns had to have changes
+- Using the pizzas CTE, I counted the number of pizzas in the changes column
+- Filtered for only pizzas where changes = 'Yes' (had both exlusions and extras)

+Insights:
+- Only 1 pizza was ordered that had both exlusions and extras

 ---
 #### 9. What was the total volume of pizzas ordered for each hour of the day?